Infernet

 1. To look at the node configuration, code, and other resources for the hello-world container, reference the Infernet Container Starter (opens in a new tab) repository.

-2. To build an Infernet-compatible container image, reference the hello-world image tutorial (opens in a new tab).
+2. To build an Infernet-compatible container image, reference the Containers section.

 Web3 on-chain subscriptions